Fatality Facts 2020Urban/rural comparison

 Where crashes occur

-In 2020, crash deaths in rural areas were less likely to occur on interstates and freeways (13 percent compared with 20 percent) and on other arterial roads (22 percent compared with 58 percent) than crash deaths in urban areas and more likely to occur on collector roads (43 percent compared with 10 percent) and local roads (21 percent compared with 12 percent).
+Compared with urban areas, crash deaths in rural areas in 2022 were less likely to occur on interstates and freeways (14% versus 21%) and on other arterial roads (24% versus 58%) and more likely to occur on collector roads (43% versus 11%) and local roads (19% versus 10%).

 Rural Urban Total*